pluralsh/polly/docs/liquid-filters.md

 ##  `fromJson`

 _Aliases_: `from_json`\
 _Implementation_: `github.com/Masterminds/sprig/v3.fromJson`

 ##  `genCA`
 Generates a new, self-signed x509 SSL Certificate Authority using 2048-bit RSA private key.
-It takes subject common name (CN) and cert validity duration in days as parameters.
 It returns object with PEM-encoded certificate and key.
 Note that the returned object can be passed to the `genSignedCert` function to sign a certificate using this CA.

+_Parameters_:

+- Subject common name (CN)

+- Cert validity duration in days

 _Implementation_: `github.com/Masterminds/sprig/v3.generateCertificateAuthority`

 ##  `genCAWithKey`
 Generates a new, self-signed x509 SSL Certificate Authority using given private key.
-It takes subject common name (CN), cert validity duration in days and private key (PEM-encoded; DSA keys are not supported) as parameters.
 It returns object with PEM-encoded certificate and key.
 Note that the returned object can be passed to the `genSignedCert` function to sign a certificate using this CA.

+_Parameters_:

+- Subject common name (CN)

+- Cert validity duration in days

+- private key (PEM-encoded; DSA keys are not supported)

 _Implementation_: `github.com/Masterminds/sprig/v3.generateCertificateAuthorityWithPEMKey`

 ##  `genPrivateKey`